marcelopm/TiMap/readme.md

 Want to contribute?
 Great!

 TiMap uses Gulp + Webpack for fast developing.
-Make a change in your file and instantanously see your updates!
+Make a change in your file and instantaneously see your updates!

 Open your favorite Terminal and run these commands.